-‘One Piece’ Major Spoilers: Jack Is Still Alive!
+‘One Piece’ Major Spoilers: Jack Is Still Alive

 One Piece Chapter 917, which is currently available at Mangastream, mainly focused on the ongoing commotion at Bakura Town where Monkey D. Luffy, Roronoa Zoro, and O-Kiku are fighting Emperor Kaido’s subordinates to free their ninja friend Tama.
-The latest chapter of One Piece also revealed some information about one of the most powerful antagonists in the ongoing Wano Arc, Emperor Kaido’s right-hand man Jack the Drought.
+The latest chapter of One Piece also revealed some information about one of the most powerful antagonists in the ongoing Wano Arc, Emperor Kaido’s right-hand man, Jack the Drought.

 Jack was the pirate who infiltrated Zou to find the ninja named Raizo.
 Though they didn’t find Raizo, the Beast Pirates almost killed the Minks with poison.
 Luckily, the Strawhat Pirates arrived and helped them all.
 When Jack went to Zou for the second time, he decided to attack Zunisha, the millennium-old elephant where the island of Zou is located.

 Jack managed to damage Zunisha’s feet with cannon balls.
-Fortunately, Kozuki Momonosuke used his power to order the giant Elephant to fight back.
+Fortunately, Kozuki Momonosuke used his power to order for the giant Elephant to fight back.
 With just one attack, Zunisha wiped out Jack and his entire crew.
 One Piece Chapter 917 confirmed that Jack survived Zunisha’s counter-attack.

 O-Kiku told Luffy and Zoro that the man who is controlling Holdem and the real boss of Kuri is Jack.
 She added that if they continue to anger the enemy, Holdem will call Jack.
 The disaster will not think twice before destroying the whole town.
 Luffy and Zoro remembered Jack and said that he was already defeated by Zunisha.
 O-Kiku was surprised that the Strawhat Pirates knew about the incident involving Jack, but she said that Emperor Kaido’s right-hand man is alive and well.